 When you're just starting out on your financial journey money can seem complicated – there’s a lot to take on board, like income, outgoings, taxes, KiwiSaver, and so much more.
 So sometimes it's best to keep things simple – at least until you feel like you’ve got your finances under control and you’re ready for the next stage in money management.
 That’s where debit cards come in to their own.
 Unlike credit cards, debit cards may not have exciting rewards attached to them, but what they offer in terms of helping you budget and reduce fees far outweighs a credit card any day.
-So, if you’re keen to avoid debt but still want some of the advantages of a credit card, a Flexi Debit Visa card could be just the ticket.
+So, if you’re keen to avoid debt but still want some of the advantages of a credit card, a debit card could be just the ticket.

 What is a debit card?